Skip to content

 Final thoughts

-The smartest buyers do not just ask whether a practice is valuable.
+The smartest buyers do not just ask whether a dental practice is valuable.
 They ask what kind of value it has, how durable that value is, how much of it is transferable, and whether they are the right person to unlock it.

 And once you can see value through that lens, the next step is verifying it through due diligence and deal review.